dmx-systems/dmx-documentation/docs/user.rst

 * The third sorting mechanism is called "Topic".
 It displays the same information in alphabetical order of the labels (that is the "display names" of the items).
 * Items that have a blue border on the right side are already revealed on the map.
 All other items can be revealed with a click.
 * **When revealing listed items on the topicmap you can control whether the focus should stay with the current item or switch to the next one:** When you click anywhere onto a list item, it is revealed and the focus switches (figure 1).
 To keep the focus where it is click *the icon* of a different item to just reveal it (figure 2).
-This is how can quickly bring all relevant related items up on your topicmap.
+This is how you can quickly bring all relevant related items up on your topicmap.

 .. figure:: _static/related-tab-reveal-and-select.png